jlgerber/cpp_happy_fun_time/session_04/session04.md

 ### Constructor

-Python has the initializer, otherwise known to true geeks as the dunderinit (__init__).
+Python has the initializer, otherwise known to true geeks as the dunderinit (`__init__`).
 Technically, this is an initializer, not a constructor, but let's gloss over that.

 In C++, you have one or more constructor member functions.
-I say one or more, because C++ supports overloaded functions in addition to default parameters.
+I say one or more, because C++ supports overloaded functions.
 So, for any function, you can redefine it multiple times, as long as the parameters differ in each version.
-This added flexibility is useful, because C++ is strictly typed... so, getting back to the constructor, let's take a look at how it is formed.
+This added flexibility is useful, because C++ is strictly typed.
+Oh, and like Python, C++ also supports default parameters... so, getting back to the constructor, let's take a look at how it is formed.

 Adding to our person class: